cheqd/node-docs/architecture/adr-list/adr-002-cheqd-did-method.md

 - **`signatures`**: `CreateDidDocRequest` should be signed by all `controller` private keys.
 This field contains a `dict` structure with the key URI from `DIDDoc.authentication`, as well as signature values.
 - **`id`**: Fully qualified DIDDoc of type `did:cheqd:<namespace>`.
-- **`controller, verificationMethod, authentication, assertionMethod, capabilityInvocation, capabilityDelegation, keyAgreement, service, alsoKnownAs, context`**: Optional parameters in accordance with DID Core specification properties.
+- **`controller, verificationMethod, authentication, assertionMethod, capabilityInvocation, capabilityDelegation, keyAgreement, service, alsoKnownAs, context, versionId`**: Optional parameters in accordance with DID Core specification properties.

 #### Client request format for create DIDDoc